jamesbaker1/CorralApp/README.md

 # CorralApp

-I will screenshots periodically to allow others to track progress.
+I will post screenshots periodically to allow others to track progress.